sonelrubin/dynamics-365-contact-center/contact-center/implement/provision-channels.md

 ### Turn off channels

 1. Select  **Customer Support** > **Channels** > **Manage channels**.
-1. Clear the checkbox for the channel you want to turn off.
-The application displays a message asking you to confirm the action.
-Select **Turn off** to confirm.
+1. Clear the checkbox for the channel that you want to turn off.
+The application displays a confirmation message.
+Select **Turn off**.

 Once you turn off the channel, agents will no longer be able to access the channel.